U0047/NativeModSettings/NativeModSettings_v0.9/doc/doc.md

 1. An X position, Y position, width, height, and title is passed to a function that creates a setting.
 A tooltip is then set.
 2. A `GameOption` is created with `GameOption:new`, which takes an option name and the just-created setting as arguments.
 The `GameOption` object more or less wraps the newly-created setting.
 3. `GameOption.toUI` and `GameOption.apply` functions are defined, that both take `self` as an argument.
 Inside both functions, a `box` variable is set to `self.control`, which is the `newSetting` we just created.
-Just like a setting made with Native Settings Mod, `toUI` defines how a setting should be displayed, and `apply` defines what should happen when users click "Apply" or "Accept" in the options menu.
+Just like a setting made with Native Mod Settings, `toUI` defines how a setting should be displayed, and `apply` defines what should happen when users click "Apply" or "Accept" in the options menu.
 4. Finally, the `GameOption` is added to `mainOptions.gameOptions` (which acts as a container for all `GameOption`s) with `self.gameOption:add`.
 5. When a user enters the options menu, `GameOptions:toUI` is executed, which iterates through all the added `GameOption` objects' `toUI` functions, adding them to the screen.
 6. When a user applies the settings by clicking "Accept" or "Apply", `GameOptions:apply` is executed, which iterates through all the added `GameOption` objects' `apply` functions.

-Native Settings Mod implements a very similar system:
+Native Mod Settings implements a very similar system:

 1. When a user enters the options menu, all `ModSettings` containers inside `NativeSettings.mods` are iterated over, and their `isHidden` function is executed.
 2. if `isHidden` returns false, the `ModSettings`' section is created, with a horizontal line divider and title.
 3. The settings inside the `ModSettings` container are then iterated over, executing each setting's `isHidden` function.
 4. If `isHidden` returns false, the setting's `addToOptionsPage` function is executed.
 This function constructs and adds the setting's UI components to the options menu, then creates and returns a `GameOption` (constructed from the setting) with the `NativeSettings.CreateGameOption` function.
 5. The newly constructed `gameOption` is added to the `MainOptions.GameOptions` object.
-6. All of Native Settings Mod, along with the vanilla settings, are added to the screen when `GameOptions:toUI` is executed and all Native Settings Mod are applied when `GameOptions:apply` is executed.
+6. All of Native Mod Settings, along with the vanilla settings, are added to the screen when `GameOptions:toUI` is executed and all Native Mod Settings are applied when `GameOptions:apply` is executed.

 ### Miscellaneous Functions